elastic/elasticsearch-java/docs/reference/getting-started.md

 :alt: Create API key
 :::

-For other connection options, refer to the [Connecting](/reference/connecting.md) section.
+For other connection options, refer to the [Connecting](setup/connecting.md) section.

 ### Operations [_operations]

 Time to use Elasticsearch!
 This section walks you through the basic, and most important, operations of Elasticsearch.
-For more operations and more advanced examples, refer to the [*Using the Java API Client*](/reference/using-java-api-client.md) page.
+For more operations and more advanced examples, refer to the [*Using the Java API Client*](usage/index.md) page.

 #### Creating an index [_creating_an_index]

 This is how you create the `product` index:

+% :::{include-code} src={{doc-tests-src}}/usage/IndexingTest.java tag=create-products-index
 ```java
 esClient.indices().create(c -> c
     .index("products")